 The fish finder comes equipped with a dedicated flasher circuit and transducer foam float making it an excellent choice for ice fishing and vertical jigging.
-However, for high-performance ice fishing, you may want to get a transducer (GT8 or GT15) that is specifically designed for ice fishing.
+However, for high-performance, you may want to get a transducer (GT8 or GT15) that is specifically designed for ice fishing.

 The Garmin Striker 4 comes equipped with a built-in high-precision GPS which makes navigating through the waterways easy and effortless.
 Moreover, you can mark the waypoints of your favorite fishing spots, drop-offs, weed beds, rock piles and check boat speed easily.

-The 12 V rechargeable battery that is included with the portable kit is sealed and very reliable.
-It comes with a smart charger and the battery will easily back you on a 2-3 days fishing trip.
+A 12 V rechargeable battery is included with this portable package that is sealed and very reliable.
+It comes with a smart charger, and the battery can back you on a 2-3 days fishing trip.

-If you're looking for a portable fish finder that is small in size and can be easily installed to your kayak or small boat, then the Garmin Striker 4 with a portable kit is for you.
+If you're looking for a portable fish finder that is small in size and can be easily installed to your kayak or small boat, then the Garmin Striker 4 is for you.